microsoft/rushstack-websites/websites/lfx.rushstack.io/docs/pages/concepts/install_models.md

    NPM's implementation also produces [nondeterministic installations](http://npm.github.io/how-npm-works-docs/npm3/non-determinism.html) depending on the order in which CLI comands are invoked.
-   The other installation models can all be understood as attempts to undo these design flaws, with different tradeoffs for backwards compatibility with existing packages.
+   The later installation models can all be understood as attempts to mitigate these design flaws, with different tradeoffs for backwards compatibility with legacy packages.

 2. **PNPM installation model** - The [PNPM](https://pnpm.io/) package manager introduced a completely different `node_modules` layout that relies heavily on [symlinks](https://en.wikipedia.org/wiki/Symbolic_link).